zabbix/zabbix/templates/media/event_driven_ansible/README.md

 3\.
 Navigate to the **Media** tab and click on the **Add** button inside of the Media box.

 4\.
 Add Media with the **Event-Driven Ansible**.
-The "Send to" field should be filled as a pair of ip and destination port in the format (ххх.ххх.ххх.ххх:port).
+The "Send to" field should be filled as a pair of ip and destination port in the format `xxx.xxx.xxx.xxx:port`.
 Save user setting.

 [![](images/thumb.3.png?raw=true)](images/3.png)